Jon-Goodwin/StarCursor/README.md

 It also lacks the color wheel because the color wheel works differently in classic.
 I will try to fix the issue with the lagging texture at least

 ## To do list

-The Cl
+Fix the classic version

-I want to replace the current slash commands which are a bit clunky with a color picker wheel frame and the ability to set color codes, also I might add hard coded values for setting class colors.
+Id like to add some ability to set the color as the class colors and potentially save these variable per character

-Im also planning to add some customization for size and the growth rate of the texture
+Im planning to add some customization for size and the growth rate of the texture